-Before their first school year begins, UChicago UTEP students meet and work with their classroom coach during the final summer of the program.
+Before your first school year begins, UChicago UTEP students meet and work with their classroom coach during the final summer of the program.
 Together, they develop a personalized action plan for the first few months of the school year.

 Inquiry groups are clustered by grade level and/or subject areas, and are open to second-year teachers and beyond.
 Inquiry groups use a shared protocol, in which a rotating leader poses a specific question about practice and brings in evidence—in the form of student work, video, or lesson plans—that pertains to the question.
 The group discusses implications of the evidence and offers strategies for moving teaching and learning forward.
 Alumni are encouraged to involve their school colleagues beyond those who have graduated from UChicago UTEP.
 Inquiry group topics led by UChicago UTEP staff have included the importance of play, writing workshop, math problem solving, teacher-leadership development, and preparing for national board certification.